Stephen Hawking’s Warning: Artificial Intelligence Could End Mankind

 Readers found that the legend of the great scientist lived on until the end: Stephen Hawking was born on the same day as the anniversary of Galileo’s death 300 years earlier, and he died on the same day as Einstein’s birth date of March 14.

-Despite spending his whole life on the studies of physics and astronomy, Hawking was against the project of the 500-meter Aperture Spherical Telescope (nicknamed Heavenly Eye) located in Guizhou, China.
+Despite spending his whole life studying physics and astronomy, Hawking was against the project of the 500-meter Aperture Spherical Telescope (nicknamed Heavenly Eye) located in Guizhou, China.

 Heavenly Eye, the world’s largest filled-aperture radio telescope, started operations on September 25, 2016.
 Soon afterward, it received an outer space signal from 1,300 light-years away.
 Chinese scientists were keen on sending a kind message back.